isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-blazing-a-trail-the-fight-for-womens-rights-in-singapore.md

 Taking advantage of the politically conducive climate, the SCW was inaugurated on 4 April 1952, barely five months after that first meeting mooted by Fozdar.
 The first executive committee (with Fozdar as Secretary-General and Choy as President) comprised mainly members drawn from the main women’s groups of the period, including the YWCA.
 Altogether there were seven Chinese, four Indians, two Malays, one Indonesian and one Briton – a composition that would not change much over the next 10 years.
 This racial mix in turn reflected the composition of the rank-and-file SCW membership; the majority were Chinese, followed by Malays, Indians, Eurasians and Europeans.

 <img style="width: 650px; height: 400px;" src="/images/Vol-14-issue-3/blazing-a-trail/BlazingTrail4.JPG">
 <div style="background-color: white;">War heroine Elizabeth Choy (in <i>cheongsam</i>) was the president of the Singapore Council of Women’s Protem Committee (1951-1952).
-As president, she helped to unite the diverse women groups in Singapore. <i>Image reproduced from Lam, J.L., & Chew, P.G.L.
+As president, she helped to unite the diverse women groups in Singapore. <i>Image reproduced from Lam, J.L., &amp; Chew, P.G.L.
 (1993).
-Voices & Choices: The Women’s Movement in Singapore (p.116).
+Voices &amp; Choices: The Women’s Movement in Singapore (p.116).
 Singapore Council of Women’s Organisation and Singapore Baha’i Women’s Committee.
 (Call no.: RSING 305.42095957 VOI).</i></div>

 #### **An International Sisterhood**